Most Common Veteran Disabilities and How They are Rated

 1. Tinnitus

 Tinnitus is by far the most common condition veterans receive disability benefits for.
-In 2024, 3,255,323 U.S. military veterans were receiving disability benefits for tinnitus.
-That number is more than 1 million higher than the next most common condition.
-That count is increasing rapidly.
-In 2024, more than 273,000 new recipients started receiving veterans disability benefits for tinnitus.
+According to the most recent VBA Annual Benefits Report, over 3.2 million veterans are currently receiving disability benefits for tinnitus — more than a million more than the next most common condition.
+In 2025 alone, 287,138 new recipients were added, more than any other condition on this list.

 2. Limitation of Flexion of the Knee